 Rapid exome sequencing is a test which is used to find genetic changes which might cause health problems.
-Your doctor has suggested this test as having severe COVID-19 at a young age is unusual and may mean that your child has a genetic change that is affecting their immune system.
-The result of this test may help to guide their treatment and future medical care.
+Your doctor has suggested this test as your child has a condition with a combination of features which suggest that it may have a genetic cause.
+The result of this test may guide your child's future medical care.